Starframe/starframe.github.io/talks-stopkillinggames-eol-plan-guide.md

 credit to AccursedFarms for initial list

 If you are an indie dev reading this, and the list looks overwhelming?
 Don't worry!
 Depending on the type of game you are making, 99% of these don't apply to you.
 Just go through and check, which ones you plan on using.

 The easiest solution to all of these at end of life, is to just turn them off.
 But to do that, you have to structure your code in a modular fashion, that allows your game to run without these.
 If you decide, you want these to be functional beyond your support period, you need to choose APIs, that you can distribute to players DRM free for both client and server side software.

+Disclaimer: Some entries might double up, as they can fit multiple categories.

 ### Security & Integrity